openvinotoolkit/open_model_zoo/models/intel/person-reidentification-retail-0286/description/person-reidentification-retail-0286.md

 ## Inputs

-The net expects one input image of the shape [1x3x256x128] in the [BxCxHxW] format, where:
+The net expects one input image of the shape `1, 3, 256, 128` in the `B, C, H, W` format, where:

-- B - batch size
+- `B` - batch size
-- C - number of channels
+- `C` - number of channels
-- H - image height
+- `H` - image height
-- W - image width
+- `W` - image width

-The expected color order is BGR.
+The expected color order is `BGR`.

 ## Outputs

-1. The net outputs a blob with the [1, 256] shape named `descriptor`, which can be compared with other descriptors using the
+1. The net outputs a blob with the `1, 256` shape named `descriptor` which can be compared with other descriptors using the
 [cosine distance](https://en.wikipedia.org/wiki/Cosine_similarity).